Hello, and welcome to the next edition of My Travel Destination Guide. This week we are traveling to Maryland.

 3. Dr Gloom’s Crypt of Curiosities – This gallery of unusualness is located in the back room of Protean Books and Records.
 It is a delightful mix of the macabre, the occult and so many curiosities.
 Things that make you go hmmmm.
 For more information you can visit their Facebook page.
 The website listed on their Facebook page sends you to Atlas Obscura for even more Oddities and Curiosities.

-Thank you for joining my Amazing Travel Adventures in Maryland.
+Thank you for joining my A Stands for Amazing Travel Adventures in Maryland.
 As a lover of history, the ocean air, and all the things quirky, Maryland is a great fit for me as a travel destination.
 So much to do and so much to see, Maryland is a must experience Amazing Travel Adventure.

 Until Next Time